-Our latest blog from our President, Professor Sir Robert Lechler PMedSci, looks at leadership in the life sciences.
+Our President, Professor Sir Robert Lechler PMedSci, looks at leadership in the life sciences.

 There is no doubt that to continue to improve health and wealth in the UK and globally we will need exceptional leaders in biomedical and health research.